Cut distance identifying graphon parameters over weak* limits

-{\emph{Doležal, Grebík, Hladký:} Institute of Mathematics, Czech Academy of Sciences. Žitná~25, 115~67, Praha 1, Czechia.
-With institutional support RVO:67985840\emph{}\\ \emph{Rocha}: Institute of Computer Science, Czech Academy of Sciences.
+{\emph{Doležal:} Institute of Mathematics, Czech Academy of Sciences. Žitná~25, 115~67, Praha 1, Czechia.
+With institutional support RVO:67985840\emph{}\\ \emph{Grebík: }Mathematics Institute, University of Warwick, Coventry, CV4~7AL, UK.\emph{ Most of this work was done while the author worked }at the Institute of Mathematics, Czech Academy of Sciences\emph{.}\\ \emph{Hladký: }Institute of Computer Science, Czech Academy of Sciences.
 Pod Vodárenskou v\v{e}ží 2, 182~07, Prague, Czechia.
-With institutional support RVO:67985807.\emph{}\\ \emph{Rozho\v{n}: }ETH Zürich, Switzerland.
-Most of this work was done while the author worked at the Institute of Computer Science, Czech Academy of Sciences.
+With institutional support RVO:67985807.\emph{ Most of this work was done while the author worked }at TU Dresden and the Institute of Mathematics, Czech Academy of Sciences\emph{.}\\ \emph{Rocha}: \emph{This work was done while the author worked} at Institute of Computer Science, Czech Academy of Sciences.
+Pod Vodárenskou v\v{e}ží 2, 182~07, Prague, Czechia.
+With institutional support RVO:67985807.\emph{}\\ \emph{Rozho\v{n}: }ETH Zürich, Switzerland. \emph{Most of this work was done while the author worked} at the Institute of Computer Science, Czech Academy of Sciences.
 With institutional support RVO:67985807.}